Can Yoga Help To Boost Immunity? Top 6 Yoga Poses For Boosting Immunity!

 • Lengthen your neck and maintain a forward glance.

-• Feel anchored and in control as you take a few long, slow breaths in this position.
+Feel anchored and in control as you take a few long, slow breaths in this position.

+Simply relax your arms by your sides and release the tension in your muscles to exit the pose.
 To develop a solid foundation for other yoga postures and to enhance your posture, practice tadasana every day.
-As a fast posture check-in or to take a moment to ground and center yourself, it may also be done at any point during the da
+As a fast posture check-in or to take a moment to ground and center yourself, it may also be done at any point during the day.

 2. Trikonasana